AIDEN: Design and Pilot Study of an AI Assistant for the Visually Impaired: Limitations and Conclusion

-Building on these identified limitations, future research direction focuses on three key areas.
-First, we plan to deploy AIDEN in a longitudinal ``beta testing'' program for daily use over several weeks to assess technology acceptance under real-world conditions.
-Second, to mitigate the risk of hallucinations, future work will implement confidence scoring layers, allowing the system to verbally qualify its descriptions or withhold output if the confidence threshold is not met.
-Finally, we aim to integrate Edge AI capabilities to reduce dependency on internet connectivity and expand the ``Find an Object'' feature to support personalized object enrollment and smart home integration.
+Building on these identified limitations, future research will focus on four key areas.
+First, we plan to incorporate controlled comparative evaluations to better isolate the contribution of AIDEN’s multimodal design.
+In particular, future studies should include baseline conditions, such as an audio-only version of the system, to assess the incremental benefit of haptic guidance and multimodal feedback.
+In addition, module-level ablation studies should be conducted by selectively disabling or isolating components such as object detection, OCR, scene description, and Geiger-counter guidance.
+These comparisons would help disentangle the contribution of individual modules and provide a clearer basis for interpreting usability, confidence, and adoption outcomes.
+Second, we plan to deploy AIDEN in a longitudinal ``beta testing'' program for daily use over several weeks to assess technology acceptance{, robustness, reliability,} and usability under real-world conditions.
+Third, to mitigate the risk of hallucinations, future work will implement confidence scoring layers, allowing the system to verbally qualify its descriptions{, warn users when output uncertainty is high, cross-check outputs across modules when possible,} or withhold output if the confidence threshold is not met. {Additional mitigation strategies will explore conservative response policies for safety-critical queries and fallback behaviors that explicitly inform the user when the system cannot provide a reliable answer.} Finally, we aim to integrate Edge AI capabilities to reduce dependency on internet connectivity and expand the ``Find an Object'' feature to support personalized object enrollment and smart home integration.